agileminor/carnd-cloning/README.md

 		- similar output checking, accuracy
 		- best sim results from run 6/9 - 0.35, 0.5 offset, but only slightly better than previous 0.25 results
 	- very threshold to include images with -0.1 < steering angle < 0.1
-	- initial results with 0 threshold (all small angles excluded) has very low acc
+	- initial results with 0 threshold (all small angles excluded) has very low acc, but predictions on 3 test images are better than higher acc runs!
+	- no significant difference between the runs, except threshold of 0.6 performed worse than the rest